Come along with the Friends

 National Public Lands Day

-Every year in September, the Friends assist BLM’s monument staff on a restoration project.
-We focus on one area within the monument and work to restore it in some way.
-These restoration projects provide a head start for the recovery of the plants and animals that call the monument home.
+In October of 2018 the Friends, along with almost 30 community members reconstructed a livestock fence around Shoat Springs.
+Stay tuned as we plan our 2019 project.
 In 2013 we re-routed a trail and restored a meadowland.
 Work in 2014 was centered around decommissioning a road to Pilot Rock and completing the pit toilet there.
 In 2016 we did annual maintenance at the Hyatt Lake Campground.

 The Friends of Cascade-Siskiyou National Monument participate in several public events each year.
 Join us as a volunteer at these events.

-(April) at ScienceWorks is on the Saturday closest to April 22nd.
-We host a booth with kids’ activities and information about what to do and see around the Rogue Valley.
+Rogue Valley Earth Day is held at ScienceWorks on the Saturday closest to April 22nd.
+We host a booth with kids activities, maps, and general Monument information.

-(October) at North Mountain Park in Ashland.
+On the first Saturday in October the Bear Creek Salmon Festival is in full swing at North Mountain Park in Ashland.
 This event celebrates salmon and the natural world around us.
 Flowers, Bear Creek and activities for the kids.
-Visit our booth or volunteer to share with others.
+Visit our booth for Cascade-Siskiyou National Monument related kids activities and information.